Ibramelias/Note-Taker/README.md

 # Note-Taker
-Store your ideas using express.
+Store your ideas using express.js

 ## Description.
 An application allows a user to enter, save and delete notes.